fourteatoo/clj-evohome/README.md

 ```

 The function `api/authenticate-client` returns an api/ApiClient record
-that you need for the other functions in the namespace.
+that you need to pass to the other functions below.

 Get information about your account with